 At the start of mixing, it can look like the dough is too dry and will never come together.
 Be patient and keep the mixer going on low.
 The flour basically has to start to become coated with the moisture of the creamed butter and sugar.
 It can take a minute for this to happen.

-Roll out the dough and stamp
+Roll Out the Dough and Stamp

 TIP: Is my dough too soft and what do I do if it is?

 It's important to note that if the dough is too soft then it will be impossible to cut out the cookies in the next stage.
-The air temperature, how soft the butter was to start off with, whether the exact amount of flour was measured all come into play with how soft the dough is at this point.
+The air temperature, how soft the butter was to start off with, and whether the exact amount of flour was measured all come into play with how soft the dough is at this point.

 How will you know if it's too soft?
 You'll find it really tricky to roll out.
 It will stick to your rolling pin and to your work surface and not roll out evenly.
 When you try to stamp out the cookies it will stick to the stamps and lose shape when you try to transfer the cutouts to a baking tray.

 What to do if the dough is too soft.
 If it's too soft to roll out then pop it in the refrigerator for 10-15 minutes to firm up a little (but not too much otherwise the dough will crack when you try to roll it out).
-Living in the UK, I find in the heat of summer I have to refrigerate the dough at this point, but in Autumn/Winter I can roll it straight out.
+Living in the UK, I find in the heat of summer I have to refrigerate the dough at this point, but in Autumn/Winter, I can roll it straight out.
 If you live in a hot, humid climate then this tip is particularly important.

 Prick shortbread.
-Once all the rounds are on the lined baking tray, then use the tines of a fork to press holes about halfway down into the dough (Image 15).
+Once all the rounds are on the lined baking tray, then use the tines of a fork to press holes about halfway down into the dough (Image 8).
 This helps the dough from bubbling up whilst baking and allows the steam to release, plus it gives it quite a traditional, signature look!

 Refrigerate.
 Now chill those cutout cookies on a baking sheet for 30 minutes minimum, or until the cutouts have hardened.
 By doing this, the butter won't melt out when it hits the hot oven and the cookies will retain their shape.
 The result will be perfectly shaped, buttery cookies.
-(Image 16 below)

-Note: Make this ahead of time by covering the tray in plastic wrap and then refrigerating it overnight (or even a couple of days!).
+Note: Make this ahead of time by covering the tray in plastic wrap and then refrigerating it overnight (or even for a couple of days!).
 You can then pop them in the oven as and when you want.

-Bake the shortbread cookies
+Bake the Shortbread Cookies

 Smooth out cookie tops if needed.
-If the shortbread has bubbled slightly on the surface, then as soon as you take the tray out of the oven, and I mean as soon as you do this, then very, very gently smooth the surface with the base of a flat glass or measuring cup (Image 18).
+If the shortbread has bubbled slightly on the surface, then as soon as you take the tray out of the oven, and I mean as soon as you do this, then very, very gently smooth the surface with the base of a flat glass or measuring cup (Image 13).

 Sprinkle with sugar (optional).
-Then sprinkle with some granulated sugar over the top when still warm (Image 19).
+Then sprinkle with some granulated sugar over the top when still warm (Image 12).
 Leave the cookies to cool down on the baking tray.
 There is no need to transfer them to a wire rack.

 It can be hard to know when shortbread is baked through.
 Not baked for long enough and it's wet and claggy, too long and it's dry and crisp.